auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 ## Back to the early stage

 After [wrapping up my time at Stripe last year](https://kenneth.io/post/getting-back-to-my-entrepreneurial-roots), I have been working closely with founders building for developers through advisory roles and angel investing.
-The experience has connected me with many aspiring leaders, but above all, it has reaffirmed what I’ve always loved about the early stages of company building: the energy, the vision, and the chance to create something from nothing.
+This experience has connected me with many aspiring leaders, but above all, it has reaffirmed what I’ve always loved about the early stages of company building: the energy, the vision, and the chance to create something from nothing.

 It became clear to me that this is where I want to spend more of my time.